department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/s-dvi/premium-rates.md

 **To calculate your premium rate:**

-Multiply the amount of your insurance per (divided by) $1000 by the rate for your age and plan type.
-For example, if you're 29 years old and want to buy $10,000 of 5 year level term insurance, you'd make this calculation to determine your monthly premium payment: <br>
+Multiply the amount of your insurance per (divided by) $1000 by the rate for your age and how many times a year you want to pay.
+Here's how you would calculate your monthly premium payment if you're 29 years old and want to buy $10,000 of 5 year level term insurance:

-$0.31 (age 29 monthly rate) x 10 (amount of insurance / 1000) = $3.10 / month.
+**Monthly payment:** $0.31 (age 29 monthly rate) x 10 (amount of insurance / 1000) = $3.10 per month

 </div>
 </li>